asnramos/datapythonista.github.io/content/2019-11-28-pandas-doc-update.md

 ## Parallelization, a game changer

 Our work is every time more challenging and time consuming.
-Remember that we started with small formatting changes like adding a period at the end of a sentence, to write full docstrings.
+Remember that we started with small formatting changes like adding a period at the end of a sentence, and we are going to write full docstrings.
 So, we need to become smarter and more efficient on how we work on the documentation.
-And the most important part is being able to work in parallel.
+And the most important part is being able to work in parallel, since there is not much a single person can do.

 Of the around 2,000 docstrings, around 1,400 still have errors (considering errors detected by the script).
 Imagine that tomorrow we want to start working on all them.
 One of the main